 Transfer Points to Frequent Flier Programs

-Membership Rewards lets you transfer points directly to numerous mileage and loyalty programs.
-As of May 2016, these include:
+Membership Rewards lets you transfer points directly to numerous mileage programs and loyalty programs.
+As of April 2015, these include:

 - Air Canada